btrplace/btrplace-ipmi/README.md

 ## Usage ##

 Look at the `PowerUpActuator` and the `PowerDownActuator` classes.
+These classes allows to boot or to shutdown a node through the IPMI protocol.

-Those are the classes to connect to an action through an `ActuatorBuilder`.
-A sample one is provided for each class but as such an adaptation is very specific to the way you store infrastructure information (protocol versions, credentials, servers address, ...) you shall define your own builder.
+Sample builders are provided to provide the required parameters.
+However, these builders are very specific to the way you store the parameters (protocol versions, credentials, servers address, ...).
+In practice, you may then have to define your own builder to fit your specificities.

 ## Copyright ##
 Copyright (c) 2014 Inria.
 See `LICENSE.txt` for details